CountFormer: A Transformer Framework for Learning Visual Repetition and Structure in Class-Agnostic Object Counting: Results and Discussion

 \subsection{Quantitative Results}

 The evaluation results for our method on FSC-147 \cite{ranjan2021learning} are compared against other existing methods in Table \ref{tab:comparison}.
 While not outperforming methods like CounTR \cite{countr} and RCC \cite{hobley2022learning}, our model performs reasonably well across both validation and test sets.

+Although our overall MAE and RMSE are higher than CounTR and RCC under the standard FSC-147 protocol, our objective is not to optimize purely for aggregate error but to investigate structural robustness in exemplar-free counting.
+As shown in the qualitative results, our approach reduces part-level overcounting in composite objects (e.g., glasses), highlighting a complementary strength not fully captured by global MAE/RMSE metrics.

 The most notable results are observed in the qualitative results in the next Section \ref{qualitative}, where our model demonstrates the ability to count more complex objects that CounTR fails to.

+All quantitative results in Table~\ref{tab:comparison} follow the official FSC-147 split and include \emph{all} images.
+The exclusion of four extreme dense scenes is reported solely as a diagnostic sensitivity analysis (Table~\ref{tab:limitations}) to illustrate metric sensitivity, not as a modification of the benchmark protocol.